rightdata/UV/README.md

-# Arduino code used to run UV degradation datalogger
+# UV Sensor Datalogger Arduino Sketch

 Interfaces with PushingBox to transmit data to a Google Sheet